Skip advert

 What is the interior quality like?

-Everything feels high in quality, from the squishy dashboard top and fabric across the full width of the car to the rubber-lined door bins that stop anything making a noise rolling around.
+Everything feels high in quality, from the squishy dashboard top and fabric across the full width of the car to the rubber-lined door bins that stop anything from making a noise rolling around.
 The silver air vents on either side of the cabin and beneath the big screen increase the appearance of premium effort.

 Sat-nav, stereo and infotainment